Shadow Profiles: The Data Companies Collect on People Who Never Signed Up

 Shadow Profiles Beyond Social Media

-Google builds profiles on non-users through Analytics tracking (installed on over 85% of the top million websites), reCAPTCHA (which tracks behavior on millions of sites), Google Fonts (loaded from Google servers on countless web pages), and the Android advertising ecosystem that shares data across applications.
+Google builds profiles on non-users through Analytics tracking (installed on over 85% of the top million websites), reCAPTCHA (which tracks behavior on millions of sites), Google Fonts (loaded from Google servers on countless web pages), and the Android ad ecosystem that shares data across applications.
 If you use any Android device, even without a Google account, device identifiers and usage patterns flow back to Google's infrastructure.

 The Illusion of Opting Out

-The Bigger Question
+The Bigger Picture

 Now you know.
 What you do with that knowledge — and whether you share it with the people whose contact uploads contribute to your shadow profile — is up to you.